 All three themes, however, always overlap.
-These themes will help us to learn to address taken-for-granted conceptions of disability as well as how contemporary power arrangements make use of "disability" in order to manage matters of race, class, gender, sexuality as well as conceptions of the deserving and undeserving poor.
+These themes will help us to learn to address taken-for-granted conceptions of disability as well as how contemporary power arrangements make use of "disability" in order to manage matters of race, class, gender, sexuality as well as conceptions of deserving and undeserving people at the limits of life and death.
 These social categories are tied up with the ongoing production, representation and experience of the normal character of everyday life.
 In other words, a major focus of this course is to rethink normalcy by examining competing definitions and uses of the concept of disability in Canada and beyond.
 The guiding principle is that only through critical engagement with the conceptions of disability that already orient us to the world and organize its people, can we possibly address the marginalization of millions and millions of people worldwide.